-The discovery of a new mechanism that controls the way nerve cells in the brain communicate with each other to regulate our learning and long-term memory could have major benefits to understanding how the brain works and what goes wrong in neurodegenerative disorders such as epilepsy and dementia.
+The discovery of a new mechanism that controls the way nerve cells in the brain communicate could have benefits to understanding how the brain works.

 A process, called long-term potentiation (LTP), increases the strength of information flow across synapses.
 Lots of synapses communicating between different nerve cells form networks and LTP intensifies the connectivity of the cells in the network to make information transfer more efficient.